 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
-On this day, August 22, 2004, Nicolas Massu made history by winning the Olympic singles and doubles gold medals for Chile
+On this day, August 22, 2004, Nicolas Massu made history by winning a second Olympic gold medal for Chile

 The players involved: Nicolas Massu and Mardy Fish

 Nicolas Massu, from Chile, was born in 1979.
-He broke into the top 100 at the end of 1999, and he reached his first final on the tour in 2000, in Orlando, before claiming the first of his 4 titles in 2002, in Buenos Aires (defeating Agustin Calleri in the final, 2-6, 7-6, 6-2).
-In Grand Slam tournaments, he had reached the third round in every Grand Slam but the Australian Open, but he never managed to go past that stage.
+He broke into the top 100 at the end of 1999, and reached his first final on the tour in 2000, in Orlando, before claiming the first of his four titles in 2002, in Buenos Aires (defeating Agustin Calleri in the final, 2-6, 7-6, 6-2).
+In Grand Slam tournaments, he had reached the third round in every Grand Slam except the Australian Open, but he never managed to go beyond that stage.
 In 2003, he finished runner-up to Juan Carlos Ferrero at the Madrid Masters 1000 (6-3, 6-4, 6-3).
-So far, 2004 was his best season on the tour; he obtained his highest ATP ranking in spring as world No 11, and then, in July, he claimed the most important title in his career in Kitzbuhel (defeating Gaston Gaudio in the final, 7-6, 6-4).
+So far, 2004 has been his best season on the tour; he reached his highest ATP ranking in spring as world No 11, and then, in July, he claimed the most important title in his career in Kitzbuhel (defeating Gaston Gaudio in the final, 7-6, 6-4).

-At the 2004 Olympic Games in Athens, the tennis event took place on hard courts, at the Olympic Tennis Centre, which housed 10 courts.
-For the first time, the Olympic tournament allocated ATP ranking points to the players, hoping to attract the top players, without much success; despite the presence of world No 1 Federer, and world No 2 Roddick, many stars were missing from the men’s draw – Guillermo Coria (No 3), Andre Agassi (No 6), Lleyton Hewitt (No 8), David Nalbandian (No 9) and Gastón Gaudio (No 10).
-In the women’s draw, former world No 1 Serena Williams had withdrawn at the last moment.
+At the 2004 Olympic Games in Athens, the tennis event took place on hard courts at the Olympic Tennis Centre, which housed 10 courts.
+For the first time, the Olympic tournament allocated ATP ranking points to the players, hoping to attract the top players, but without much success.
+Despite the presence of world No 1 Federer, and world No 2 Roddick, many stars were missing from the men’s draw – Guillermo Coria (No 3), Andre Agassi (No 6), Lleyton Hewitt (No 8), David Nalbandian (No 9) and Gastón Gaudio (No 10).
+In the women’s draw, former world No 1 Serena Williams had withdrawn from the tournament at the last moment.
 In total, 172 players competed in four events.

-Fish, who had entered the draw unseeded, upset seed No 5 Juan Carlos Ferrero, from Spain, in the second round (4-6, 7-6, 6-4).
-In the semi-final, he faced seed No 16 Fernando Gonzalez, who had eliminated Roddick, world No 2, in the third round.
-After losing the first set, Fish eventually overcame Gonzalez to secure a medal (3-6, 6-3, 6-4), and now another Chilean was waiting for him in the final.
+Fish, who had entered the draw unseeded, upset fifth seed Juan Carlos Ferrero, from Spain, in the second round (4-6, 7-6, 6-4).
+In the semi-final, he faced seed No 16 Fernando Gonzalez, who had eliminated world No 2 Roddick in the third round.
+After losing the first set, Fish eventually overcame Gonzalez (3-6, 6-3, 6-4) to secure a medal and now another Chilean was waiting for him in the final.

 Massu recalled on olympic.org: “I played the doubles final the day before the singles final.
 Then I had to go to the antidoping test late at night.
 Then, I got a blood test in the morning, so I slept only five hours before the singles final. (…) Mardy Fish, my opponent, was waiting for this final two days before. (…) I had the best excuse if I lost in the singles final because I was tired, and I won the first gold medal in history for my country. (…) I had the best excuse to be in the second position; but I fought for the first one and I didn’t want to satisfy myself with the second place, I wanted to win.”